PrestaShop/prestashop.github.io/README.md

 **Feature requests**

-If you want to see some feature added to PrestaShop, please open an 'Improvement' ticket on [the Forge](http://forge.prestashop.com).
+If you want to see some feature added to PrestaShop, please open an 'Improvement' ticket on [Github](https://github.com/PrestaShop/PrestaShop/issues/new?template=feature_request.md).

 **Bug report**

-If you find a bug or something that doesn't work as expected, please open a 'Bug' ticket on [the Forge](http://forge.prestashop.com).
+If you find a bug or something that doesn't work as expected, please open a 'Bug' ticket on [Github](https://github.com/PrestaShop/PrestaShop/issues/new?template=bug_report.md).